hrvthgergo/dataDrivenRobotFrameworkTests/README.md

 Save [DynamicTagAndTestCaseCreation.py](https://github.com/hrvthgergo/dataDrivenRobotFrameworkTests/blob/main/DynamicTagAndTestCaseCreation.py) into your python site packages -> ..Lib/site-packages/DynamicTagAndTestCaseCreation.py.

 ## Test Cases
-Create test Cases based on the quieried data from any source, in the example I used database. step 1: Suite Setup  Preparation: Creating Test Cases By Ids -> call the Preparation: Creating Test Cases By Ids Keyword to create test cases based on queried data.
+Create Test Cases based on the quieried data from any source, in the example I used database.

+step 1: Suite Setup  Preparation: Creating Test Cases By Ids -> call the Preparation: Creating Test Cases By Ids Keyword to create test cases based on queried data.

 step 2: Listing Identifiers from DB -> collect and return the data from DB as a list, based on the given query.